SevenShepherd/SevenShepherd.github.io/_posts/2023-04-22-sound-scholarship.markdown

 <!-- > <sup style="font-weight:bold;">16</sup> as also in all his letters, speaking in them of these things, in which are some things hard to understand, which the **untaught and unstable** distort, as they do also the rest of the Scriptures, to their own destruction. &mdash; 2 Peter 3:16 LSB (Legacy Standard Bible) -->

 <a name="untaught" href="#contents" style="font-size:2.1em;">I. Untaught Twist Scripture</a>

+You are considered taught and sound if you have cited scholarship behind what you have learned.
+If there is a conflict between scholars, it would be wise to go with the majority.
+Yes, logic is a greater authority than any 1 specific teacher, but consider how unlikely it is that you are more logical than the 200+ scholars behind the <a name="esvsb_notes" href="#esvsb_cite">ESV Study Bible</a> as an example, among other excellent groups and committees.

 > <sup style="font-weight:bold;">16</sup> He writes about ·this <span style="color:#A8A8A8;">[<sup>L</sup> these things]</span> in all his letters.
 Some things in Paul’s letters are hard to understand, and people who are ·ignorant <span style="color:#A8A8A8;">[untaught]</span> and ·weak in faith <span style="color:#A8A8A8;">[unstable]</span> ·explain these things falsely <span style="color:#A8A8A8;">[<sup>L</sup> twist/distort them]</span>.
 They also ·falsely explain <span style="color:#A8A8A8;">[<sup>L</sup> twist; distort]</span> the other Scriptures, ·but they are destroying themselves by doing this <span style="color:#A8A8A8;">[or which will lead to their destruction]</span>. &mdash; 2 Peter 3:16 EXB (Expanded Bible)